IronBatman2715/dot-files/README.md

 #### Git Bash for Windows

-1. Run Git Bash as an administrator
+1. Run Git Bash as an administrator (this is required for symlinks to work properly)

-2. Run `export MSYS=winsymlinks:nativestrict`

-3. Run supplied `install.bash` script
+2. Run supplied `install.bash` script

 #### Linux